-Important Dates for Candidates City of Heath General Election - May 2, 2020
+Important Dates for Candidates City of Heath General Election - May 1, 2021

-Wed, January 15, 2020 First day to file an application for a place on the ballot Fri, February 14, 2020 Last day to file an application for a place on the ballot (must be received by 5 p.m.)
-Tues, February 18, 2020 Last Day for a write-in candidate Fri, February 21, 2020 Last day for a candidate to withdraw (withdrawal request must be received in writing by 5 p.m.)
-Thurs, April 2, 2020 Last day to Register to vote First report of Candidate/Officeholder Campaign Finance Report due (must be received by 5 p.m. or midnight if filed electronically) Mon, April 20, 2020 First day for Early Voting Tues, April 21, 2020 Last day to receive application by mail for a ballot to be voted by mail (must be received by 5 p.m.)
-Fri, April 24, 2020 Second report of Candidate/Officeholder Campaign Finance Report due (must be received by 5 p.m. or midnight if filed electronically) Tues, April 28, 2020 Last day for Early Voting Sat, May 2, 2020 ELECTION DAY - Polls are open 7 a.m. to 7 p.m.
-May 5-13, 2020 Official canvass of returns May 12, 2020 Oaths of office for newly elected officials at Regular Council Meeting (date is subject to change) Mon, July 13, 2020 Last day for timely filing of semi-annual report of Contributions and Expenditures from Campaigns.
+Wed, January 13, 2021 First day to file an application for a place on the ballot Fri, January 15, 2021 Last day for timely filing of semi-annual report of contributions and expenditures.
+Fri, February 12, 2021 Last day to file an application for a place on the ballot (must be received by 5 p.m.)
+Tues, February 16, 2021 Last day for a write-in candidate Fri, February 19, 2021 Last day for a candidate to withdraw (by submission of a notarized Certificate of Withdrawal or letter by 5 p.m.)
+Thurs, April 1, 2021 Last day to register to vote First report of Candidate/Officeholder Campaign Finance Report due (must be received by 5 p.m. or midnight if filed electronically) Mon, April 19, 2021 First day for Early Voting Tues, April 20, 2021 Last day to accept and application by mail for a ballot to be voted by mail (must be received by 5 p.m.)
+Fri, April 23, 2021 Second report of Candidate/Officeholder Campaign Finance Report due (must be received by 5 p.m. or midnight if filed electronically) Tues, April 27, 2021 Last day for Early Voting Sat, May 1, 2021 ELECTION DAY - Polls are open 7 a.m. to 7 p.m.
+Tues, May 11, 2021 Official canvass of returns at Council Meeting (date is subject to change) Oaths of office for newly elected officials at regular Council Meeting (date is subject to change) Thurs, July 15, 2021 Last day for timely filing of semi-annual report of contributions and expenditures.